 Submit your application online.
 If you get an error message, please contact Molly, as your application will not be submitted correctly and information could be missing.

 The application will close at 11:59 pm on February 1, 2024.

 No matter if you’re a graduating senior or if you’re already in college, you’ll need to submit the FAFSA to be considered for federal student financial aid, and to be considered for a Foundation Scholarship.
 For help, be sure to contact your student services office and the TCAN College Adviser.
 Complete and submit your FAFSA as early as October 1st at www.fafsa.ed.gov.

 To fill out the form, you and your parent will need to create a FSA ID at www.fsaid.ed.gov.
 For help on either creating an ID or filling out the form, you can go to www.studentaid.gov, call 1-800-4-FED-AID or email email@example.com.

 The 2023 scholarship application will open December 4, 2023.

 To apply you’ll need to have already completed your FAFSA.

 This is when the application processing and selection committees convene.
 From there, applications are transferred to the selection committees, where they will each be considered carefully throughout the month.

 May through June

-Notification letters are sent to college students during this time.
+During this time, college students will be notified of an award via email.
 High school students will be presented scholarship awards at their high school awards ceremony.
 Check with your high school for the date and time of that event.